SamuelMarks/cdd-c/README.md

 - location start/end of function, `struct`, and feature macros (e.g., `#ifdef JSON_EMIT` then `#endif /* JSON_EMIT */`);
 - `struct` fields.

-…which enable a number of use-cases to be simply developed, e.g., see the list above.
+…which enables a number of use-cases to be simply developed, e.g., see the list above.

 ### Drawbacks